PonteIneptique/boudams/README.md

 following shape : `"samesentence<TAB>same sentence"` where the first element is the same than the second but with no space and they are separated by tabs (`\t`, marked here as `<TAB>`).

-Things needs a little more tweaks here and there again, I'd like to see how Attention will perform.
-This model is particulary built for OCR/HTR output from manuscripts where spaces are inconsistent.

 The best architecture I find for medieval French was Conv to Linear using token categorization (WordBoundary vs WordContent).